 Hello!
 I’m Sarina, and I work with data and art for a living.
 I’m currently a data scientist in Los Angeles, where I play with data visualization, data engineering, and data science.
 I enjoy using spatial creativity and logic to influence the way people form judgements.

-I made this website to showcase my journey combining creativity and data with the goal of collaborating with others and inspiring many more.
+I made this website to showcase my journey combining creativity and information with the goal of collaborating with others and inspiring many more.
 I’ll try my best to describe the design process, coding challenges, and takeaways from each project.

 I strive to build end-to-end products.
 Therefore, I play multiple roles throughout a project.